How to propagate Plants

 One of the best parts about being a plant parent is having the ability to grow a whole new plant from simple cuttings of an old plant—propagation.
 Is your plant currently struggling?
 Propagate.
 Do you want to gift a friend a plant?
 Propagate.
 Or, perhaps, you just want another plant?
 Propagate.
+Want all the plants?
+You go it, PROPAGATE.
 It, also, helps you gain a better understanding of your plants and it’s growth process..

 HOW TO TAKE A CUTTING